Monitoring of rail temperatures

-Rail Temperature Monitoring refers to the continuous monitoring of the temperature of railroad tracks in order to prevent safety risks such as deformations or broken tracks.
-Rails are sensitive to temperature fluctuations, which can lead to structural problems, especially in extreme weather conditions.
+Rail temperature monitoring refers to the continuous monitoring of the temperature of railroad tracks to prevent safety risks such as warping or track breaks.
+Rails are sensitive to temperature fluctuations, which can lead to structural problems, particularly under extreme weather conditions.

-The aim is to detect thermal stresses, deformations and material fatigue at an early stage and thus minimize safety risks in rail transport.
+The goal is to detect thermal stresses, deformations, and material fatigue at an early stage, thereby minimizing safety risks in rail transport.

 We are currently working on this page.